-Camera sensor resolution and raw file size are ferociously increasing as is the need to store years-worth of precious images.
+Today, camera sensor resolution and raw file size are ferociously increasing as is the need to store years-worth of precious images.
 Because of this, creating an efficient and reliable photo storage solution is a complicated and fairly-technical problem to solve.
 Manually moving old photos to an external USB drive is cumbersome and most of these external drives do not come with built-in redundancy.
-It’s not a matter of if a USB drive will fail, it’s a matter of when it will fail.
+Moreover, it’s not a matter of if a USB drive will fail, it’s a matter of when it will fail.

 Which begs the question… how can we set up a cheap, fail-safe, fast, and expandable photo storage system?

-The solution lies with a Network Attached Storage (NAS) platform along with hard disks that can be plugged into it.
+The photo storage solution lies with a Network Attached Storage (NAS) platform along with hard disks that can be plugged into it.

 - Lightroom catalog must be on your computer’s hard drive